saiharsha1994/CSC510-Group-G/README.md

 As an enterprise, you can :

-  a) Upload and delete your advertisements
+  - Upload and delete your advertisements

-  b) Add coins in your account
+  - Add coins in your account

-  c) Update total coins per hour
+  - Update total coins per hour

 ### Users :

 As a user, you can :

-  a) View advertisements from various enterprises
+  - View advertisements from various enterprises

-  b) Perform a tag-based search to filter the advertisements according to your taste
+  - Perform a tag-based search to filter the advertisements according to your taste

-  c) Redeem money for the total time spent on watching the advertisements
+  - Redeem money for the total time spent on watching the advertisements